Skip to content

 Ive pretty much convinced myself its easy enough assuming the Crankshaft bolt comes out and the crank / cam shafts are locked

-I noticed on eBay that "genuine" ford timing belt kits seem to be branded Gates or Dayco so thought id ask some folk who will probably know before shelling out a fortune for something that costs half as much else where.
+I noticed on ebay that "genuine" ford timing belt kits seem to be branded Gates or Dayco so thought id ask some folk who will probably know before shelling out a fortune for something that costs half as much else where.

 :)